Awareness of what you are feeling, sensing or thinking right now, without judging it to be good or bad

 You might notice that the terms mindfulness and meditation seem to be used interchangeably.

 If you search online, you’ll find different definitions for each.
 Here’s our interpretation:

 Mindfulness is awareness

-of what you are feeling, sensing or thinking right now, without wishing it to be different.
+of what you are feeling, sensing or thinking right now, without judging it to be good or bad.